aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotoptions/_index.md

 ### showExpandCollapseFieldButtons {#showExpandCollapseFieldButtons--}

-Gets or sets a value indicating whether to show expand/collapse field buttons
+Gets or sets a value indicating whether to show expand or collapse field buttons

 ```javascript
 showExpandCollapseFieldButtons : boolean;